 Talk to the resource recovery or loss mitigation department instead of the customer service or collection department.
 Essentially, you should find the decision maker.
 However, this is not easy and you should convince the homeowner to fill out and sign an authorization letter.
 This permits the lender to discuss their mortgage situation with the buyer.

-Most lenders provide sale request application.
-If there is no such an application, find out more about the paperwork that the lender may want you to fill out.
+Most lenders provide a sale request application.
+If there is no such application, find out more about the paperwork that the lender may want you to fill out.

 The lender can propose a counteroffer or reject the offer.
-But, like with any other transaction in real estate, you should decide on your limit beforehand.
+But, like with any other transaction in the real estate market, you should decide on your limit beforehand.
 Don’t fear walking away in the event that the lender fails to agree to your offer.